happyhappysundays/SparkBox_old/README.md

+# SparkBox V0.56
+This is a Dev Kit 32 version of SparkBox.
+SparkBox is another BT pedal for the Positive Grid Spark 40.
+I only needed the functionality of the simpler BT pedals.
+However many of them use captured hex chunks to communicate with the Spark, or were Python based.
+Instead I wanted to use Paul Hamshere's amazing code to create and process real messages.
+Also I wanted to extend the functionality a bit and make a pretty UI.

 # Functions
 - Expression pedal input on D34 for altering the current parameter or on/off switch
 - Uses BLE so that it can be used with music function of the Spark app